 Due to the nature of the Internet, having additional businesses and individuals connecting to the Internet provides benefits both for those new Internet users but also for those who were already accessing the Internet.
-Or in economic terms, when an individual purchases Internet access they receive personal benefits, in the form of increased access to goods, services, and information, but they also generate external benefits for other individuals already using the Internet, in that they now have another Internet user to interact with or engage in commercial transactions.24 When an individual is making a decision about whether to purchase Internet access, this reasoning holds, they will consider only their personal benefits from accessing the Internet and may not consider the external benefits they will create by purchasing Internet access.
+Or in economic terms, when an individual purchases Internet access they receive personal benefits, in the form of increased access to goods, services, and information, but they also generate external benefits for other individuals already using the Internet, in that they now have another Internet user to interact with or engage in commercial transactions.
+He will consider only their personal benefits from accessing the Internet and may not consider the external benefits they will create by purchasing Internet access.
 This results in fewer individuals accessing the Internet than is socially optimal.
 Increasing the number of individuals on the Internet could improve economic efficiency, by bringing the number of people on the Internet closer to the socially optimal level.